mariiapodavalkina/fancy-words/blog/2024-09-10-nonboarding/2024-09-10-nonboarding.md

 My first drafts were pure braindumps.
 Only I could decipher them, I guess.
 But I kept refining them, organizing my thoughts, and iterating until they were finally clear to be discussed with developers.

-## Try it yourself of stay confused
+## Try it yourself or stay confused

 Another key part of my nonboarding journey is that I got my hands on the product and started testing it myself.
 So I started randomly testing features and seeing how everything worked (or didn’t).
 My hope was: "If I couldn’t get answers from documentation or the team, I’d find them by trying things myself."